cdapio/cdap-ingest/authentication-client/authentication-client-java/README.md

 ## Example

- Create a ```AuthenticationClient``` instance, specifying the fields 'host' and 'port' of the authentication server and supported credentials (username and password for the basic authentication mechanism).
+ Create a ```BasicAuthenticationClient``` instance, specifying the fields 'host' and 'port' of the gateway server and supported credentials (username and password for the basic authentication mechanism).
  Optional property that can be set (and its default value):